DNA Damage Response and Cancer

 Next-generation sequencing combined with molecular biology techniques can produce unique datasets for the study of DNA damage response studies.
 The heatmaps above produced from END-seq data provide information about the extent of end resection in each sample.

-Patient-derived xenograft (PDX) models, , or tumor tissues extracted from patients and propagated in immunodeficient mice, allow for novel and clinically relevant studies of drug response and resistance.
-Learn more in our recent preprint (image credit: Kas Nesic):
+Patient-derived xenograft (PDX) models, , or tumor tissues extracted from patients and propagated in immunodeficient mice, allow for novel and clinically relevant studies of drug response and resistance. (image credit: Kas Nesic):

 Constructing tissue microarrays from patient samples or series of PDX models has allowed for semi high-throughput analyses when combined with our image analysis approaches to assess protein biomarkers in clinical samples (image credit: Erica Huelsmann).